 Overview

-Pancreatic cysts are saclike pockets of fluid on or in your pancreas.
+Pancreatic cysts are saclike pockets of fluid on or in the pancreas.
 The pancreas is a large organ behind the stomach that produces hormones and enzymes that help digest food.
 Pancreatic cysts are typically found during imaging testing for another problem.

 Pancreas